cocos-creator/docs-3d-deprecated/en/editor/animation/animation-editor.md

 ### Property list

 Mainly displays the property list of the currently selected node participating in the animation.
-Each property display item has a key frame icon, corresponding to the current property track and the key frame status of the current time control line position. __Click__ to __add/remove__ the corresponding key frame .
+Each property display item has a key frame icon, corresponding to the current property track and the key frame status of the current time control line position. __Click__ to __add/remove__ the corresponding key frame.
 The __right-click__ menu can remove the current track or clear data. __Click__ on the plus button at the top to add an property track for the currently selected node.

 Like the node, the property track may also be lost.
 The property recorded in the animation clip does not exist on the current node.
 This property is the property lost under the current node.
 The missing __Properties__ are also displayed in yellow.
 In this case, you can add the relevant __Properties__ to the corresponding node or directly remove the missing property track after exiting the editing mode.